Preparing for Your Tattoo

 FAQs

-1. How far in advance should I prepare for my tattoo?
+1. How far in advance should I prepare?

-Begin preparing 3–7 days before your appointment.
-Focus on hydration, moisturization, rest, and avoiding anything that may irritate your skin.
+Begin preparing 3–7 days before your appointment, focusing on hydration, rest, and skin care.

-2. Can I get a tattoo if I’m sick, pregnant, or breastfeeding?
+2. Can I get tattooed if I’m sick, pregnant, or breastfeeding?

-Please do not shave beforehand unless you’re experienced and confident doing so.
-Shaving incorrectly can cause micro-cuts.
-If needed, we will shave the area safely at the studio.
+Please do not shave unless you’re experienced.
+Incorrect shaving can cause micro-cuts.
+I can prep the area safely if needed.

 7. Can I bring someone with me?